 In this Learn Center piece, we will primarily explore what Lightning addresses are, their benefits for Bitcoin users, and their relationship with Lightning.

-How do Lightning Addresses Work?
+How Do Lightning Addresses Work?

 To generate a Lightning address, users need a Lightning wallet or node.
 To create a Lightning wallet or node, a user must first either install a wallet application or run a Lightning node software.
 Once the wallet or node has been successfully set up, the user will then be prompted to create an identifier.